-In our experience the practice of offering vouchers has traditionally been a lot more commonplace with the American airlines but this article suggests now UK based air carriers such as Thomas Cook Group seem to be following suit.
+In our experience, the practice of airlines offering vouchers has traditionally been a lot more commonplace with the American airlines but this article suggests now UK based air carriers seem to be following suit.

 Article 7.3 of the Regulations clearly states that compensation for a delayed or cancelled flight should be paid in cash, by electronic bank transfer, bank orders, or bank cheques unless the passenger signs to agree to accept travel vouchers and/or other services in place of monetary compensation.

 The key point here is that there needs to be a signed agreement by the passenger to say they are willing to accept vouchers in place of money.

 The key point here is that there needs to be a signed agreement by the passenger to say they are willing to accept vouchers in place of money.
 If the passenger has not done so then they are under no obligation to accept the airline’s offer of vouchers and can insist on cash.

 We have claimed over £77m in flight delay compensation from the airlines.

 Recognised not just within our industry but also by Martin Lewis as “pioneers” in our field.

 Completely independent, our only focus is helping you claim for what you are legally entitled to.